dojo/docs/dojox/mobile.rst

 .. code-block :: javascript

   require([
-    "dojox/mobile/parser", 	// This mobile app uses declarative programming with fast mobile parser "dojox/mobile",		// This is a mobile app.
+    "dojox/mobile/parser", 	// (Optional) This mobile app uses declarative programming with fast mobile parser "dojox/mobile",		// (Required) This is a mobile app.
-    "dojox/mobile/compat" 	// This mobile app supports running on desktop browsers (optional) ],function(parser,mobile,compat){ Optional module aliases that can then be referenced inside callback block
+    "dojox/mobile/compat" 	// (Optional) This mobile app supports running on desktop browsers ],function(parser,mobile,compat){ Optional module aliases that can then be referenced inside callback block
     // Do something with mobile api's.
 At this point Dojo Mobile api's are ready for use.
   );

+If you prefer to use "progressive enhancement" design techniques and not use Dojo's simple declarative programming model, you can choose not to specify the dojox/mobile/parser module and in script construct widgets programmatically.

+If you don't need compatibility support for modern desktop browsers (FF, IE8+), you can choose note to specify the dojox/mobile/compat module.
+In this case, mobile support will only work properly on Webkit-based mobile browsers (Dojo Mobile's default environment support).

 Loading Dojo Mobile (using Dojo pre-1.7 style api's):
 -----------------------------------------------------

 This example uses synchronous loading, and loads all of Dojo core.
 This results in more code being loaded than the bare minimum, and uses a synchronous loader which will be slower to load modules than the above async example (preferred).

 .. code-block :: javascript

-    dojo.require("dojox.mobile"); // Load the basic mobile widgetry and support code. dojo.require("dojox.mobile.parser"); // Load the lightweight parser.  dojo.parser can also be used, but it requires much more code to be loaded. dojo.requireIf(!dojo.isWebKit, "dojox.mobile.compat"); // Load the compat layer if the incoming browser isn't webkit based
+    dojo.require("dojox.mobile"); // Load the basic mobile widget kernel and support code. dojo.require("dojox.mobile.parser"); // (Optional) Load the lightweight parser.  dojo.parser can also be used, but it requires much more code to be loaded. dojo.requireIf(!dojo.isWebKit, "dojox.mobile.compat"); // (Optional) Load the compat layer if the incoming browser isn't webkit based
     // Do something with Dojo Mobile...

 Selecting the CSS to apply (iphone or android currently) is equally simple: